 The most important factors include the composition and condition of ceilings and walls, the level of contamination, and the duration of the damage.
 Find out more about some of the effects that water damage may have on porous building materials such as drywall, plaster, and masonry.

 A plumbing or roofing leak is the most common cause of water damage that affects the ceilings and walls of a structure.
 A roof leak may cause water to drip, course, and collect above ceilings or behind walls.
 Leaky pipes can maintain elevated levels of moisture in either of these locations, depending on where supply lines run.
 In general, a leaky pipe or roof may cause a slow leak that causes ceilings and walls to stay wet for a prolonged period of time.
 A broken supply line can flood a structure within a matter of minutes.

 Any source of water can damage building materials and increase the risk of mold growth.
 The amount of water involved is an important factor, as is the initial level of water contamination.
 Water from a burst or leaky supply line is treated, whereas water that originates from a roof leak can encounter contaminants as it makes its way through building materials that may intensify damage or support accelerated mold growth.

 Drywall or Plaster Become Saturated

-By the time that indications of water damage become apparent on ceilings or walls, there is a good chance that damage has penetrated porous building materials.
-Experts can recommend which materials are safe to clean and dry and identify whether any porous materials have been exposed to contaminated water and will need to be torn out and replaced.
-United Water Restoration connects property owners across the country with leading local and regional specialists in water damage restoration for walls & ceilings.
+By the time that indications of water damage become apparent on ceilings or walls, it may too late.
+There is a good chance that damage has penetrated porous building materials.
+Experts can recommend which materials are safe to clean and dry and identify whether any porous materials have been contaminated.
+This will help determine what needs to be torn out and replaced.
+United Water Restoration Group connects property owners across the country with leading local and regional specialists in water damage restoration for walls & ceilings.